 Diet soda is little if any better.
 Although it contains no sugar, the other chemicals are still present, and the sweetness can mislead the body into thinking one has consumed a sugar-laden beverage.
 Diet soda also perpetuates the sweet craving, which may be linked to old emotional responses or trauma.

 Advertisements for soda pop and other junk foods are total lies.
 Drinking Pepsi won't make you slim, beautiful or popular, even gallons a day.

 Another principle is that emotions can be addictive.
 For example, millions of people are addicted to watching violent, x-rated or horror movies, listening to loud music or tuning into ghastly headlines on the nightly news.
 Without these stimulants, they feel bored or even somewhat dead.
 Similarly, arguing with a partner, hating anyone or anything, and holding grudges or resentments are other methods that many people use to get high for a while.
-Most of use know people seem to need to be upset or angry about something or someone in order to feel "well".

 even become addicted to religions that teach hatred, anger, guilt or fear, and